mattwildig/md-server/readme.md

 list of suitable files in that directory, or directly to a file in that directory with `http://localhost:4567/my_file.md` to see `my_file.md` as html.

-Requires sinatra, tilt and any gems needed for the template language you're using.
+Requires rack, tilt and any gems needed for the template language you're using.